Is a Credit Union Better than a Traditional Bank?

 Start Looking Around

 If you come to the unfortunate conclusion that your bank is no longer affordable for your financial situation, don’t delay in starting your homework.
-Go online and shop for better offers.
 Compare local community banks and other major banks to see what else is out there.
 Keep notes about trends you are seeing in the banking industry including interest rates, fees, and services other banks are offering their customers.
 Also check on the many special offers banks are putting out there to get your business.
 Not all may be appropriate or appealing to you but it can be an added incentive to make the switch.

 Step Up and Negotiate